About Whitelee

 The Whitelee Visitor Centre

-The visitor centre is open 7 days a week 10am to 5pm (Café closes at 4.30pm).
+The visitor centre is open 7 days a week and is currently operating under winter hours from 10am to 4pm on weekdays and 10am to 5pm at weekends (Café closes half an hour before closing time).
 Whitelee windfarm and car parks remains open 24/7 for responsible outdoor recreational access, however, please note that there is no access to toilets whilst the visitor centre is closed.
 The Whitelee Countryside Ranger Service remains present on-site throughout the year.

 Since opening to the public in 2009, Whitelee has welcomed over a million visitors and become a popular venue for outdoor recreation.
 Sitting across parts of East Renfrewshire, South Lanarkshire and East Ayrshire council areas, Whitelee's 215 turbines provide 539MW of renewable energy - enough to power the equivalent of 350,000 homes.